anaulin/realcoopstories/content/episode/zee-spencer-cohere-zinc-coop.md

 _Recorded on December 9th, 2020_

 {{< timestamp "[00:00:00]" >}}
+_Zee:_ Find a local worker co-op, that's doing a thing and be like, "Hey, I'm willing to be your IT person."
+Be the person who fixes their goddamn printers because that's what they need.

+_[intro music]_

+{{< timestamp "[00:00:18]" >}}
-_Ana:_ Today I talk to Zee Spencer.
-Zee is a co-instigator of Cohere, a cooperatively run software leadership consultancy, and also Zinc co-op, a software development co-op.
+_Ana:_ Hello, and welcome to a Real Co-op Stories.
+I am your host, Ana Ulin, and today I'm talking to Zee Spencer, a co-owner of Cohere, a software leadership consultancy.
+Zee is also the originator of the Zinc Collective, a software development co-op that I myself contribute to.

 {{< timestamp "[00:00:24]" >}}
 Can you introduce yourself and tell us a little bit about your background?